wuxin4692/chutes-miner-china/README.md

 - `--gpu-short-ref` is a short identifier string for the type of GPU on the server, e.g. `a6000`, `l40s`, `h100_sxm`, etc.  See supported GPUs here: https://github.com/rayonlabs/chutes-api/blob/c0df10cff794c17684be9cf1111c00d84eb015b0/api/gpu.py#L17
 - `--hotkey` is the path to the hotkey file you registered with, used to sign requests to be able to manage inventory on your system via the miner API
 - `--miner-api` is the base URL to your miner API service, which will be http://[non-GPU node IP]:[minerAPI port, default 32000], i.e. find the public/external IP address of your CPU-only node, and whatever port you configured for the API service (which is 32000 if you didn't change the default).

+You can add additional GPU nodes at any time by simply updating inventory.yaml and rerunning the `site.yaml` and `join-cluster.yaml` playbooks: [ansible readme](/ansible/README.md#to-add-a-new-node-after-the-fact)